Erba-Odescalchi: Odescalchi family

 Princely coat of arms of the Odescalchi family.

 The Odescalchi family were entrepreneurs from the minor nobility of Como.
 They trace their family line to Giorgio Odescalchi of Como, born around 1290.

 Pietro Giorgio Odescalchi was Bishop of Alessandria (1598–1610) and then Bishop of Vigevano (1610–1620).

 In 1619, Benedetto's brother and three uncles founded a bank in Genoa, which grew into a successful money-lending business.
 After completing his studies in grammar and letters, the 15-year-old Benedetto moved to Genoa to take part in the family business as an apprentice.
 The family established lucrative financial transactions with clients in major Italian and European cities, such as Nuremberg, Milan, Kraków, and Rome.

 Benedetto Odescalchi reigned as Pope Innocent XI from 1676 until 1689.
 His male-line nephew Livio Odescalchi was granted by his uncle the Duchy of Ceri.
 After his participation to the 1683 Battle of Vienna, he was granted the Duchy of Syrmia (around Ilok Castle, now divided between Serbia and Croatia) and the dignity of prince of the Holy Roman Empire by Leopold I. He also brought the Duchy of Bracciano from the Orsini family.
 Livio Odescalchi died in 1713 without a male line heir and all this titles and estate went to his cousin Baldassare Erba Odescalchi.

+To ensure the Odescalchi name and legacy continued, Pope Innocent XI formally adopted Lucrezia’s son, Antonio Maria Erba (1624–1694).
+Baldassare, who was Antonio Maria's younger son, officially took the name Odescalchi to carry on the main princely line.

+The historic Palazzo Odescalchi in Rome features a façade designed by Gian Lorenzo Bernini, who utilized the influential colossal order in his 1664 design.